 Each of the scenarios below is based upon lease issues that I have personally encountered in my practice.
 Presented in alphabetical order, and not in terms of relative importance, these areas are:

 1. Assignment Provisions.

-[Scenario]: Tenant’s business has multiple locations, but the one located in Center A is underperforming.
+[Scenario]: The tenant’s business has multiple locations, but the one located in Center A is underperforming.
 The tenant wants to close operations in Center A but there are still several years left on the lease term.
-Tenant finds a similar business that is willing to assume the lease through an assignment for its location in Center A.
+The tenant finds a similar business that is willing to assume the lease through an assignment for its location in Center A.

-The lease, however, provides that all assignments are in the landlord’s sole discretion and the landlord then rejects the proposed assignment.
+The lease, however, provides that all assignments are at the landlord’s sole discretion and the landlord then rejects the proposed assignment.